Oracle Backend for Microservices and AI

 Development Environment Setup

-This page provides details on how to set up your development environment to work with Oracle Backend for Spring Boot and Microservices.
+This page provides details on how to set up your development environment to work with Oracle Backend for Microservices and AI.

 The following platforms are recommended for a development environment: